2: mid-Holocene case#

 cd /glade/u/home/$USER/code/my_cesm_code/cime/scripts/

-For instance, to run in the queue main
+For instance, to run in the queue tutorial.

 cd $CASEDIR